Policy last updated

 - the ability to build positive learning relationships with students and colleagues.

-A school may choose to appoint their existing learning specialist, literacy leader or numeracy leader as an Improvement Teacher.
+A school may choose to appoint an existing learning specialist, literacy leader or numeracy leader as an Improvement Teacher.
 Other schools will choose to allocate these roles to different staff members to build an integrated team approach and to champion literacy and numeracy improvement across their school.

 If a learning specialist is appointed to the role, they will be required to manage their Improvement Teacher responsibilities (including an increased focus on MYLNS students) as well as their responsibilities as a learning specialist.

-To ensure continuity for students and for the initiative, it is recommended that schools continue to keep the same MYLNS Improvement Teacher for a minimum of 2 years (unless they do not meet the requirements of the role).
+To ensure continuity for students and for the initiative, it is recommended that schools keep the same MYLNS Improvement Teacher for a minimum of 2 years (unless they do not meet the requirements of the role).
 Evidence shows that at least 2 years is necessary to have maximum impact in the role.

 Identification of students for MYLNS support